rotemreiss/jTrack/README.md

-# Jtrack
+# jTrack
 ![](images/logo.png)

-> Lightweight Python utility to allow fast and effective integrations of external reporters (e.g. automated scanners)
+> A lightweight Python utility to allow fast and effective integrations of external reporters (e.g. automated scanners)
 > with Jira.

 ---